About the Archives

 Funding

 The Archives is based at the National Centre for Biological Sciences.
 NCBS is a centre of the Tata Institute of Fundamental Research, autonomous under the Department of Atomic Energy, Government of India.
 The Archives has been made possible from a mix of government funding and external grants.
-It is currently supported through generous donation from TNQ Technologies, and has also formalized the creation of a Chair in the History and Culture of Science through this grant.
+The Obaid Siddiqi Chair in the History and Culture of Science is generously supported by TNQ Technologies.
+And much of the work of the Archives at NCBS is supported by TNQ Technologies and Arcadia.
+TNQ Technologies is a global leader in scientific, technical, and medical publishing (STM publishing).
+Arcadia is a charitable foundation that works to protect nature, preserve cultural heritage and promote open access to knowledge.
+Since 2002 Arcadia has awarded more than $1 billion to organizations around the world.